UweWieczorek/UweWieczorek/README.md

 - 👋 Hi, I’m @UweWieczorek
 - 👀 I’m interested in infrastructure (AD/Exchange) and security topics
-- 🌱 I’m currently learning Active-Directory and Azure security topics
+- 🌱 I’m an expert in Active-Directory, Azure, Security and Passwordless Authentication
-- 💞️ I’m looking to collaborate on Active-Directory
+- 💞️ I’m looking for customers they more more information about my topics
 - 📫 How to reach me via email

 <!---